Back to Blog

 AN-ACC revenue recovery is one of the highest-ROI disciplines available to aged care operators because the operational infrastructure already exists.
 You are not creating a new service line.
 You are improving the accuracy and timeliness of claiming against care already being delivered.

-Consider a conservative scenario: 15 residents with an average uplift potential of $18 per day following valid reclassification.
+15 residents with an average uplift potential of $18 per day following valid reclassification.
 The annualised impact is:

-• 15 residents × $18/day × 365 days = $98,550 per year
+15 residents × $18/day × 365 days = $98,550 per year

 That is before second-order benefits such as better workforce planning, stronger board confidence, and improved ability to fund quality initiatives.
 In larger facilities, the upside can be materially higher.
+For a practical implementation template, review AN-ACC funding review process for executive teams, then adapt it to your governance structure.

 Step-by-Step AN-ACC Reclassification Revenue Recovery Approach